hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 We then fine‑tune a multi‑label transformer classifier on those LLM‑labeled passages using Hugging Face transformers.
 We start with a pre-trained language model (e.g., `indobenchmark/indobert-base-p1` for Bahasa Indonesia, `distilbert-base-uncased` for English) and adapt it to our frame classification task: the encoder layers learn to recognize frame-relevant patterns, while a new classification head outputs probability scores for each frame using sigmoid activation.
 This gives us cheap, fast inference over tens of thousands of chunks while freezing the labeling policy defined by the schema.

 **Classify the corpus**:
-We classify content at the chunk level (typically sentences or short spans) to avoid burying weaker frames in long articles.
+We classify content at the chunk level (typically sentences or short spans) to avoid burying weaker frames in long documents.
 Light keyword gating and regex excludes from earlier steps help keep us on topic without reintroducing brittle rules.
 Results are cached per document to support iterative runs and easy re‑aggregation.

 **Aggregate and report**:
-Finally, we aggregate chunk‑level predictions to article‑level profiles and summaries over time.
-A length‑weighted aggregator estimates how much attention each frame receives within an article; an occurrence view answers a different question—what share of articles mention a frame at all.
+Finally, we aggregate chunk‑level predictions to document‑level profiles and summaries over time.
+A length‑weighted aggregator estimates how much attention each frame receives within a document (article, post, thread, etc.); an occurrence view answers a different question—what share of documents mention a frame at all.

 <div class="text-box">
   <strong>Why not simply use keywords?</strong>